CochraneSchizophrenia/RAPTOR/README.md

 This is a proof of concept, so please feel free to give any feedback or to ask questions about the implementation/ problems that arise when using RAPTOR!

+Please download the executable .jar file from the 'releases' tab, or from this link: https://github.com/CochraneSchizophrenia/RAPTOR/releases

+This is a Java application, written and tested in an Java 1.7 environment.

 for the code you can also visit

 https://github.com/L-ENA/ThesisCode